 Survival tents are great additions to your bug out bag, emergency bag, prepper kit, zombie outbreak kit, day pack, roadside assistance, 72-hour kit, earthquake kit, etc. All of the tents in this list retain up to 90% body heat, thereby increasing your chances of surviving extended exposure.
-In hotter weather you’ll be able to turn the tent into a shade, or use it as a signaling tool for maximum visibility.
+In hotter weather, you’ll be able to turn the tent into shade or use it as a signaling tool for maximum visibility.
 Remember that these are best suited for survival situations and are temporary in nature.

 The first thing you’ll notice about the material is the thickness.
 The mylar thermal material is windproof, waterproof and great at catching the light and reflecting it back.
 The whole thing has an equivalent weight of a regular-sized apple.
 Unfurled, the dimensions extend to about 8 x 5 feet to shelter 2 adults.
 You get 20 ft. of ultra-light nylon rope along with the purchase.

 |153 grams||6.5 x 9 x 0.6 inches||8 ft x 5 ft||Mylar Thermal Material||Waterproof||No Warranty|